Skip to main content

 Below is an example of a Klarna settlement summary report produced by Link My Books.
 We will use this example to walk through the entire process from start to finish.

-πŸ‘‰ Note that even though this example is for Klarna, the same general process applies to any other payment gateway too, excluding PayPal gateway sales if you have the PayPal bank feed set up - in which case you should read this help article.
+πŸ‘‰ Important: Even though this example is for Klarna, the same general process applies to any other payment gateway too, except PayPal gateway sales where you have the PayPal bank feed set up - in which case you should read this help article.

 Step 1 - Send the Link My Books settlement summary report for Klarna to Xero or QuickBooks.